mfgc76/ookdbaddin/README.md

 - if result is list or table use ctrl+shift+enter, using just enter will only show result in current cell - also individual cells cannot be modified
-- supported time fotmats: time, date, second return milliseconds since epoch (UTC), better use formula (E2 / 86400000) + DATE(1970;1;1) to convert to oocalc format and format the cell accordingly, unsupported formats return empty cell
+- supported time formats: time, date, second return milliseconds since epoch (UTC), better use formula (E2 / 86400000) + DATE(1970;1;1) to convert to oocalc format and format the cell accordingly, unsupported formats return empty cell